-The Supreme Court ruled in 2014 that the police cannot search the contents of your cell phone even if you are arrested.
+The Supreme Court ruled in 2014 the police cannot search the contents of your cell phone even if you are arrested.
 However, there is an exception to this if the police have reasonable cause to believe evidence on the phone may be destroyed immediately.

 If the police do have a warrant, however, they are legally allowed to search your devices within the boundaries of the warrant.

 However, technology is constantly evolving and changing, so the rules and regulations for searching electronic devices may be subject to change with the times.
-For now, it is reasonable to assume that your electronics are relatively protected from unwarranted search and seizure.
+For now, it is reasonable to assume your electronics are relatively protected from unwarranted search and seizure.